 If your top family law solicitor handed in their resignation tomorrow, would you have anyone lined up to take their place?

-With such a strain on many areas of law currently like family, property and conveyancing, the team’s workload would become unmanageable if a position lay vacant.
+With such a strain on many areas of law currently like family, property and commercial, the team’s workload would become unmanageable if a position lay vacant.

 Working on your talent pipeline involves a focus on your employer brand; your online presence.
 Are you promoting your brand online as a great employer?
 Is your website mobile friendly?
 Do you regularly engage with legal professionals across your socials?

 Building your talent pipeline takes work, and it’s easier when you work with a legal recruiter who will guide you through all the various stages involved.

 Don’t let the potential risk of an unexpected vacancy get in the way of your success this year – start planning your talent pipeline now.

 Finally, let’s look at how next year’s budgets could affect your legal talent planning.